Coffee with a View at Mount John Observatory, Tekapo

 Driving to Mount John Observatory

 As is often the case in New Zealand, the journey is reason enough to take the trip to Mount John.
 It’s only around 8 km from Tekapo and once you leave the main road behind the views really start to open up.
 A narrow gravel road winds up the hill and there are several places to stop and take in the views.
-It costs $8 per car to drive up the road to Mount John Observatory, or if you can save some money and walk up (spending the $8 was an easy decision for us – why walk when you can drive!).
+It costs $8 per car to drive up the road to Mount John Observatory, or if you can save some money and walk up from the track starting close to Tekapo Springs (spending the $8 was an easy decision for us – why walk when you can drive!).
 The road is open from 9 am – 5.30 pm in summer and 9 am – 4.30 pm in winter.

 I haven’t been to every café in New Zealand, so this is just a guess, but this place must be one of the most scenic places to get a coffee in the country.
 I say coffee, but I haven’t quite matured into a coffee drinker yet, so I had a milkshake.
 Food and drink is a little overpriced (which is to be expected at a place like this) but it was a good and worth it for the views.